 The City of Livingston has recorded steady population growth over the last 10 years, however due to its proximity to Bozeman it is starting to see an acceleration in that growth.
 The high cost of living in the Gallatin Valley has resulted in more people moving to Livingston.
-In fiscal year 2023 the city issued 101 building permits, 49 of which were for residential units.
+In fiscal year 2024 the city issued 96 building permits, 28 of which were for residential units.
 Due to the increased demand for residential construction, the City is experiencing a shortage of available lots.

-As of July 2023, Montana's unemployment rate was 2.5% and Park County had a rate of 2.4%, compared to the national rate of 3.6%.
-Average salaries for the state were \$55,910, 9.4% lower than the national average of \$59,428, and only \$58,510 for Park County.
+As of July 2024, Montana's unemployment rate was 3.3% and Park County had a rate of 2.6%, compared to the national rate of 4.1%.
+Average salaries for the state were \$52,200, 12.2% lower than the national average of \$59,428, and only \$51,779 for Park County.
 In Livingston, wages continue to rise to be more competitive with neighboring communities and the high cost of living in the area.
-Even with a median wage higher than the state average, affordable housing continues to be a significant barrier for many looking to stay or move to the area.
-This has created a need for more low income housing as a high demand for rental units, both long and short-term, has resulted in an increase in the cost of housing.
-Developers in the area are looking for opportunities for more high density housing options including an HRDC development of small manufactured homes.
+Even with a median wage similar to the state average, affordable housing continues to be a significant barrier for many looking to stay or move to the area.
+This has created a need for more low-income housing as a high demand for rental units, both long and short-term, has resulted in an increase in the cost of housing.
+Developers in the area are looking for opportunities for more high-density housing options.